What is a signal?

 VigiBase, WHO's global database of reported potential side effects of medicinal products, is regularly screened for possible safety signals requiring further investigation and action to prevent harm to patients.

-A safety signal refers to information on a new or known side effect that may be caused by a medicine and is typically generated from more than a single report of a suspected side effect.
+According to the WHO-UMC definition, a safety signal refers to information on a new or known side effect that may be caused by a medicine and is typically generated from more than a single report of a suspected side effect.
 It’s important to note that a signal does not indicate a direct causal relationship between a side effect and a medicine, but is essentially only a hypothesis that, together with data and arguments, justifies the need for further assessment.

 The information in a signal can be new or additional and can be about both the adverse and beneficial effects of an intervention.
 It can also inform about an already-known association between a medicine and an adverse drug effect, for example: on the range of severity of the effect or its outcome, suggesting a mechanism, indicating an at-risk group, suggesting a dose range which might be riskier, a pharmaceutical group-effect, or a lack of effect by a medicine.
 Since the information reported in a signal is not conclusive it may change substantially over time as more data accumulates.